qdrant/haloperidol/kubernetes/README.md

 ![A diagram of how this code runs in the staging Kubernetes cluster](./k8s-diagram.png "How this code runs in the staging Kubernetes cluster")

-Any Kubernetes YAML files you add or change in this folder will be automatically applied to the staging cluster when the change is committed and pushed to the "master" branch.
+Any Kubernetes YAML files change in this folder will be automatically applied to the staging cluster when the change is committed and pushed to the "master" branch.
+Any new files will also be applied if added to `kustomization.yaml`.

 The configuration for this can be found here: https://github.com/qdrant/qdrant-cloud/tree/main/environments/staging/apps/haloperidol